okrauskopf/Flsun_V400/README.md

-1 - <a href="https://www.3djake.com/3d-printer-accessories/buildplateadhesion">Buy adhesive spray here</a> or somewhere else (or hairspray) and never have a print detach mid print from the PEI bed ever again.
+1 - <a href="https://www.3djake.com/3d-printer-accessories/buildplateadhesion">Buy adhesive spray here</a> or somewhere else and never have a print detach mid print from the PEI bed ever again.
 The really great adhesion enables printing the first layer a bit faster also.

 2 - Download and install the <a href=https://ultimaker.com/software/ultimaker-cura>__latest__ version of Cura</a>.
 You don't need to use any Cura version from the Flsun V400 USB stick.